Leader of the Council and Cabinet Member for Finance

 Cost pressures resulting from children’s care services have grown as the number of looked after children has increased, in addition to the demands placed on us from adult social care.

 Our saving and efficiency drive continues across county council operations whilst ensuring ongoing support for our more vulnerable residents.
 We always aim to achieve the best value for money for our residents wherever spending is necessary.”

 Mike Sutherland, Cabinet Member for Finance

-Reasons for the Decision – To consider an overview of Staffordshire County Council’s progress, performance and financial position in delivering against its Strategic Plan and Delivery Plan.
+Reasons for the Decision – To consider an overview of the County Council’s progress, performance and financial position in delivering against the Strategic Plan and Delivery Plan.